-Type of Policy: PCOB Operating Procedures Policy No. PCOB-4 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-4 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council, as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 The purpose of this Operating Procedure is to set forth the process by which the PCOB (a/k/a "Board") will conduct intake and screening of Review Requests to carry out its function of reviewing dispositions of complaints, in cases where the original complaint was submitted to the Department for investigation and an investigation was conducted by the Department's Office of Internal Affairs.